 Solution 8: Factory Reset

 If your device is under warranty, you may be able to get a replacement for your device if the problem lies in the sensors.
-This will be confirmed by the professional at the store or by your carrier.
+It will be confirmed by the professional at the store or by your carrier.

 “Camera Failed” Issue On Samsung Galaxy S5